Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 Neither Grimaldi nor Universal was happy with the result.
 Universal representatives flew to Rome from Hollywood in the hope of convincing Fellini to cut an hour.
 The film was not erotic, they complained.
 ‘Casanova is life!’ one of them chided.
 ‘Is strength, courage, faith.
 He is the joy of living.
 Understand, Fefé?
 Why have you made him a zombie?’
 Fellini had already cut a number of major scenes to get the Italian running time down to 165 minutes.
 Now Ruggero Mastroianni and his team went through the Italian version and removed another fifteen [sic] minutes for the French and English markets without deleting a single scene.

 I visited a projectionist who was running this movie back in 1976 or 1977, and I did a double-take when I saw that he was running it at 1:1.66 and was filling the screen at that ratio.
 I had never before seen an Italian film that could be shown that way.
-He led me over to the shipping bands, which, like the shipping bands of yore (ca 1950s), stated:
+He led me over to the shipping bands, which, like the shipping bands of yore (circa 1950s), stated:

 MINIMUM ASPECT RATIO 1:1.375